 Making the Case

-For more than a quarter century, the Cato Institute has been one of the most effective voices in Washington, D.C., advocating a smaller, less intrusive federal government.
+For over 40 years, the Cato Institute has been one of the most effective voices in Washington, D.C., advocating a smaller, less intrusive federal government.
 From media appearances, policy studies, and book publishing to Capitol Hill visits, conferences, and outreach to college students, the Cato Institute is a leading voice for individual liberty and limited government.

 Impacting Public Policy